Mt. Gox CEO Mark Karpeles Cleared Of Embezzlement Charges

 Mark Karpeles, the former CEO of Mt.
-Gox who was once known as the “Baron of Bitcoin,” was acquitted of all charges against him, except falsifying financial records.
+Gox, who was once known as the “Baron of Bitcoin,” was acquitted of all charges against him, except falsifying financial records.
 Karpeles was found guilty of electronic tampering.
 For that crime, Karpeles received a suspended two-and-a-half-year prison sentence.
 The suspended sentence implies that Karpeles may not have to serve time at all, with one exception.
 If Karpeles is found guilty of any other violation within four years of his suspended sentence, then he will have to serve time, according to Coin Desk.

 “The charge of electronic record tampering is true and deserves punishment, but there’s no criminal evidence of embezzlement,” the court said in its verdict, according to Bloomberg.
 The court says that Karpeles did do “massive harm to the trust of his users… There is no excuse for the defendant, who is an engineer with expert knowledge, to abuse his status and authority to perform clever criminal acts.”